dojo/docs/dojox/grid/EnhancedGrid/plugins/DnD.rst

 =================

 * Multiple row layout is not supported by this DnD plugin.
-* Please be careful when dragging a numeric cell to a string cell (or visi versa), since sorting will have problems after that.
+* Please be careful when dragging a numeric cell to a string cell (or vice versa), since sorting will have problems after that.
 This is because comparing string value and number value always returns false.

 ========